phanrahan/magma/docs/when_internals.md

 on the argument passed to the `m.when` constructor.
 The `m.elsewhen` and `m.otherwise` context managers provide the equivalent logic for the `elif` and `else` cases.

 #### Introspection
 The user may call `trace` on a conditionally driven value, which will return a reference to the output of a when primitive instance.

+#### Utilities
+Magma provides a few utility contexts for users wishing to interact with the magma when global state.
+The `temp_when` context manager allows the user to temporarily change the current active when context.
+The `no_when` context manager temporarily deactives the current whe context.
+The `reset_context` function provides a way to reset the when state, useful for tearing down tests that cause errors and leave the global context in a bad state.

 ### IR
 ### Backend